FastPig-jar/Hydrogen-modpack/OS_compatibility.md

 ---

-## ❌ Unsupported / Incompatible Operating Systems
+## ❌ Incompatible Operating Systems

 These operating systems are **not supported**, or have **critical issues** running the modpack: